Abhiyum Anuvum movie review: This Tovino Thomas-Pia Bajpai film only scratches the surface of a complex story

 Abhiyum Anuvum movie rating: 2.5 stars

 The makers of Abhiyum Anuvum can be happy on one count for sure.
 They have definitely marketed the film right.
-Almost every poster, social media post, and promotional material had the tag ‘an unconventional love story’ and they are right.
+Almost every poster, social media post, and promotional material had the tag ‘a fearless love story’.
 The story of Anu and Abhi is not a tale we would hear at a social gathering.
 But the film, despite thriving in the grey area, refuses to get truly dirty.
 We are made to believe so for the longest of times until an end-film card whitewashes the movie out of its grey shades.
 One more reason to hate end film cards, I guess.

 BR Vijayalakshmi takes some time to get to the core contradiction between the couple.
 The first-half of the film is spent on the couple finding each other, falling in love and getting married.
 Despite the span, the ‘falling in love’ does seem a bit rushed and for the lack of a better word, cosmetic.
 Abhi (Tovino Thomas) happens to see a video of Anu (Pia Bajpai) on Facebook, (who seems to use the platform as a substitute for a vlog) and sends her a request.
 Anu declines the request finding his name too mythological (whatever that means).
 After seeing a video about Anu donating her hair to cancer patients, Abhi sends her hats with a slightly desperate letter.
 And, she falls for this.
 It doesn’t make sense.
 Also, the conversation about motherhood and sex in the first half seem forced, placed there just to make the decisions and distance that comes later more tangible.